MFA Art, Society & Publics

 The MFA course draws on the diverse, unique and internationally acclaimed research conducted at DJCAD.
 In the RAE (Research Assessment Exercise) Duncan of Jordanstone College of Art & Design was rated as the top institution in Scotland for research in art and design, and one of the best in the whole of the UK.
 We have been described as "the outstanding Duncan of Jordanstone College of Art & Design, regarded as one of the top colleges in Britain."
 (Sunday Times University Guide, 2008).

 The MFA course is led by the artist and Professor (Chair of Contemporary Art Practice), Tracy Mackenna.
-Module Leaders include Professor Murdo Macdonald (Chair of History of Scottish Art); Edwin Janssen (artist; expanded collaborative art practice with Tracy Mackenna www.mackenna-and-janssen.net); Graham Fagen (research and non-medium-specific practice focuses on ‘cultural formers’); Jeanette Paul (researcher and Head of Learning & Teaching DJCAD).
+Module Leaders include Professor Murdo Macdonald (Chair of History of Scottish Art); Edwin Janssen (artist; expanded collaborative art practice with Tracy Mackenna www.mackenna-and-janssen.net); Graham Fagen (research and non-medium-specific practice focuses on ‘cultural formers’); Jeanette Paul (researcher and Acting Dean, DJCAD).
 A range of staff from DJCAD’s Art & Media group act as Advisors to individual MFA students throughout the duration of their study.

 This website will give you an introduction to student projects, staff and graduates - if you want to know more, give us a call or drop us an e.mail: